 If you’re looking for the all-around package that will complete your Mustang and truly make it King Of The Road, then adding a supercharger kit will surely do the job.
 Featured on our very own Bill Tumas’ 2015 Mustang GT is a Roush Phase 1 Supercharger Kit boasting an impressive 555 RWHP and 670 HP at the crank.
-(To learn more about parasitic loss, check out our article on How To Read A Dyno Graph) By increasing your Mustang GT up from the factory 435 horsepower, to nearly 700 - you’re going to see an immense difference in how the car performs on the street and the track.
+By increasing your Mustang GT up from the factory 435 horsepower, to nearly 700 - you’re going to see an immense difference in how the car performs on the street and the track.
 If you’re looking for all-out power, then adding a supercharger is surely the way to go.

 Fox Body Mustang Mods: 1979-1993

 Though the Fox Body Mustang has a lot of strengths, it does also have a few weaknesses that can be corrected easily with aftermarket modifications.
 One of the easiest things to do is add a strut brace for your Fox Body in order to improve its handling around corners.
 A triangular strut brace will offer the most support, but even a simple cross member bar has been shown to offer improvements.